-There’s a lot of data out there that says the more autonomous people feel in their goal setting, the better.
+There’s a lot of data out there that says the more autonomous and free people feel in their goal setting, the better.

 If we’re going to create a culture of self-aware adults who take responsibility for themselves and are comfortable getting uncomfortable (qualities that mesh real well with a GPP or CrossFit program, btw), then we have to walk the talk.

 We have to consider how our goals might be rooted in fears of being voted off the island because we’re not attractive enough, funny enough, cool enough, blahbidy, blibbidy, bloobidy.

 Scribble down 10-20 thoughts on these statements: